-A stunning and extremely rare Deltadromeus agilis dinosaur claw from the late Cretaceous, originating from North Africa.
+Rare Deltadromeus agilis dinosaur claw from the Late Cretaceous, originating from North Africa.
 Deltadromeus claws, fine to the point and much more elongated than the that of the Dromaeosaur raptors which were a quarter or so there size.
 The 'delta-runner', was an enigmatic dinosaur, discovered from the region of the Tegana formation, the Kem Kem beds.
 The scarcity of discoveries for this genus to date is extremely rare, for a single skeleton has yet to be discovered.

 Condition report: Exhibiting good apical point to the distal tip of the claw, slight matrix coverage around the proximal base of the claw, with an n archetypical faint-pink iron colour, in a stable condition.
 The Deltadromeus agilis dinosaur claw is of exception preservation considering its slender and fine qualities, the morphology displays a clear vein groove, sometimes referred to as the blood groove.
 An attractive pink colour persists throughout and this for the author is an added morphological bonus.
 The distal tip is distinct and has not suffered greatly, although a slight nip distally is evident.
 Proximally some slight matrix attachment which is also exhibited on the mid-body of the ungual over the vein groove.
 However, this does not detract from the completeness and overall attractiveness of this specimen.